dennisvaga/PC-STORE/README.md

 2. Add the DB to your SQL Server Managment (Databases--> Attach)

 Optional:
-To be able to print eployee shifts and order receipts, Change the lines below to your file location
+To be able to print eployee shifts and order receipts, change the lines below to your file location

 **ALL FILES LOCATED AT DB+arial.ttf**